-This graphic is powerful in itself that I cannot stop myself to share this with you.
+This graphic is compelling in itself that I cannot stop myself to share this with you.

 When I opened internetlivestats.com page to know the Google search numbers, by the time it has already done 67,790 searches just in one-second (red box).
-Generally, it conducts 56,681 average searches in one-second (black box), which converts to over 8.2 billion searches per day worldwide.
+It conducts 56,681 average searches in one-second (black box), which converts to over 8.2 billion searches per day worldwide.

 For a focused and loyal customer, these mediums are still performing well.

-But for a wider circulation, the Internet is considered a far better medium.
+But for wider circulation, the Internet is considered a far better medium.

-Nowadays most of the people have Internet access in their homes, offices,etc. For every single information, they depend on the Internet and the search engines.
+Nowadays most of the people have Internet access in their homes, offices, Engine ?etc. For every single information, they depend on the Internet and the search engines.